maixnor/AdventOfCode.net/ReadMe.md

 ﻿
 # Welcome
-This is my project for the AdventOfCode event.
+This is my project for the AdventOfCode event of 2020 and 2021 (more are following).

-AdventOfCode is an annual event started in 2015 to challenge programmers.
+AdventOfCode is an annual event which started in 2015 to challenge programmers.
 2 tasks are given each day to solve where the second task is related to the first.
+For each task you get 1 star, at the end you should have 50 stars.

-## Disclaimer
+## Disclaimers
-AdventOfCode is supposed to be done in the advent time 1st to 25th of December, I am late more than a month for 2020 as you may have been able to guess by the dates.
+AdventOfCode is supposed to be done in the advent time 1st to 25th of December,

+* 2020: I am late more than a month for this years event.
+* 2021: So far I am keeping up, just 2 days behind.

-# What to do
+# What to do here?
 Have a look around for many reasons:
 * You are stuck and want to know how to solve a problem
 * You are interested in my coding skills